ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_DeleteRuleReader DeleteRuleReader is a Reader for the DeleteRule structure._
+_DeleteRuleReader DeleteRuleReader DeleteRuleReader DeleteRuleReader is a Reader
+for the DeleteRule structure._

 #### Properties